tmoreton/trckfi/_posts/retirement-planning-understanding-iras-and-401ks.md

 keywords: 'Retirement planning, IRAs, 401(k)s, Individual Retirement Accounts, Traditional IRA, Roth IRA, Traditional 401(k), Roth 401(k), Tax benefits, Retirement accounts, Financial security, Retirement strategy, Financial goals, Investment options, Contribution limits, Employer matching, Tax implications, Withdrawal rules, RMDs, Financial advisor'
 publish: true
 ---
 Planning for retirement is a crucial aspect of financial success.
 As you embark on your journey towards a comfortable retirement, it's essential to understand the various retirement plans available and choose the one that best aligns with your financial goals.
-In this article, we'll explore two popular retirement account options – Individual Retirement Accounts (IRAs) and 401(k)s – and highlight the key considerations when deciding which one to opt for.
+In this article, we'll explore two popular retirement account options – [Individual Retirement Accounts (IRAs)](/blog/types-of-ira-investing) and [401(k)s](/blog/401k-retirement-plan-guide-for-smart-saving) – and highlight the key considerations when deciding which one to opt for.

 ## Individual Retirement Accounts (IRAs)
 An IRA is an Individual Retirement Account that comes in two "flavors": Traditional and Roth.
 Both IRAs have a contribution limit of $6,000 in 2023.
 The difference lies in the tax status of the contributions:

 * **Traditional IRA**: Contributions are made with pre-tax money, reducing your taxable income in the current year.
 However, when you withdraw the money in retirement, you will pay taxes on the entire amount as if it were income.
+Learn more about Traditional IRA [here](/blog/traditional-ira-building-a-tax-advantaged-retirement).

 * **Roth IRA:** Contributions are made with after-tax money, so you don't get an immediate tax break.
 However, the money grows tax-free, and withdrawals in retirement are not taxed.
+Read our blog post to learning more about [Roth IRA's advantages](/blog/what-is-the-roth-ira-advantage-2023) for 2023.

 ## 401(k) Retirement Accounts
 A 401(k) is an employer-sponsored retirement account.
 You can only open one if your employer offers it as a benefit.
 Like IRAs, 401(k)s come in two variations: Traditional and Roth, with a contribution limit of $19,500 in 2023.

-* **Traditional 401(k):** Contributions are made with pre-tax money, reducing your current taxable income.
+* **Traditional 401(k):** Contributions are made with [pre-tax money](/blog/traditional-401k-plans), reducing your current taxable income.
 During retirement, withdrawals are taxed as ordinary income.

-* **Roth 401(k):** Contributions are made with after-tax money, providing no immediate tax deduction.
+* **Roth 401(k):** Contributions are made with [after-tax money](/blog/roth-401k-plans), providing no immediate tax deduction.
 However, withdrawals in retirement are entirely tax-free.

 ![traditiona-vs-roth-retirement-planning-image](/assets/blog/traditional-vs-roth.png)